2 Corinthians 3:1-18 · 2 Corinthians · Updated April 25, 2026

 Summary

-Paul describes the new covenant ministry as being of the Spirit, not of the letter, emphasizing that the letter kills, but the Spirit gives life (verse 6).
+Paul describes the New Covenant Ministry as being of the Spirit, not of the letter, emphasizing that the letter kills, but the Spirit gives life (verse 6).
 He contrasts the glory of the old covenant, symbolized by Moses' shining face when he received the law on stone tablets, with the greater glory of the new covenant (verses 7-8).
 Paul notes that while the old covenant brought condemnation, the new covenant brings righteousness and surpasses the former in glory (verses 9-11).
 He explains that Moses covered his face with a veil to prevent the Israelites from seeing the fading glory, but in Christ, the veil is removed, allowing believers to see clearly (verses 13-14).

 The passage concludes with the idea that turning to the Lord removes the veil, bringing freedom through the Spirit (verses 16-17).
 Paul states that believers, with unveiled faces, can reflect the Lord's glory and are transformed into His image by the Spirit (verse 18).
 The text establishes that the new covenant, through the Spirit, offers a more glorious and liberating relationship with God than the old covenant.
+The primary conclusion of 2 Corinthians 3:1-18 is that the new covenant through Christ is superior to the old covenant given to Moses.
+The passage establishes that the new covenant is characterized by the Spirit's work, which brings life and transformation, unlike the old covenant, associated with the letter of the law and condemnation.
+Paul underscores that the new covenant surpasses the old in glory and effectiveness, offering a direct and unveiled relationship with God through the Spirit, which leads to freedom and transformation into the image of God (verses 16-18).

 Chiastic structure